paotsaq/how_to_understand_vim_and_be_a_little_better_at_it/README.md

 All is good, except for the second line - our command didn't take care of that.
 However - and this is another very powerful command - all that's needed is ``jfs.``, where the ``.`` (dot) will **repeat your last action**.
 In this case, it will ``ct_`` on the line just below (we did ``j``).

-#### There's more, but this is already too much information, and it's likely that I lost you halfway for VSCode anyway.
+#### There's more, but this is already too much information, and I want to go touch some grass 🌳

 Here are some good resources to improve your Vim:
-- DuckDuckGo: it's likely whatever problem you have, or feature you need implemented, is out there already.
-Look for it.
+- DuckDuckGo: it's likely whatever problem you have, or feature you need implemented, is out there already — good luck in finding it out! 🔍
 - Vim Wiki: you will learn something on each visit. https://vim.fandom.com/wiki/
-- **Mastering Vim Quickly: From WTF to OMG in no time** by Jovica Ilic: the title is a little over-the-top (not that you're not used to that, right?) but the content is very good.
+- **Mastering Vim Quickly: From WTF to OMG in no time** by Jovica Ilic: the title is a little over-the-top 😀 but the content is very good.

 #### Regarding my (minimalistic) ``.vimrc``: